-The innovation and enterprise campus GRID is filling up
+The innovation campus GRID is filling up

-Two institutes from the University of Basel and a pharmaceutical company are relocating to the GRID innovation and enterprise campus, which is currently under construction at BaseLink in Allschwil.
+Two institutes from the University of Basel and a pharmaceutical company are relocating to the GRID innovation campus, which is currently under construction at BaseLink in Allschwil.
 The new building will also contain the headquarters of the Switzerland Innovation Park Basel Area in future.

 Visualization of the GRID (img: Herzog & de Meuron)